Greetlist/wow_fishing_script/README.md

 2. Game Window Name.
 (Adjust different language)
 3. Fishing Idle Time.
 4. Cast Some Skill Periodically.
 (Jump or something else)
 5. Switch To TestMode.
-(Take Some Screenshot for testing)
+(Take some screenshot for testing)
 6. Switch To FG/BG Mode.
 (BG Mode allow you to do something else while WOW window is inactive)
 7. Use Coordinate judgement or Area Judgement.
 (Coordinate Judgement is more stable while testing in real game)